-- All students must take Part 1 of the APMLE at the first available sitting following the conclusion of final examination of the spring semester of the 2nd year unless it is determined by the Dean that the student is not eligible.
+- All students must take Part 1 of the APMLE at the first available sitting following the conclusion of final examination of the spring semester of the 2nd year unless it is determined by the Dean, or Dean's designee, that the student is not eligible.
 Failure to meet this deadline will result in the student being referred to the SPC and may result in probation.
-Part 1 may be taken at an APMLE approved testing center of the student's choice. - Students may proceed to the third-year core clerkships as soon as they have taken APMLE Part 1 examination, or with prior approval of the Dean. - CPM will permit three attempts on Part 1.
+Part 1 may be taken at an APMLE approved testing center of the student's choice. - Students may proceed to the third-year core clerkships as soon as they have taken APMLE Part 1 examination, or with prior approval of the Dean, or Dean's designee. - CPM will permit three attempts on Part 1. - Students who fail their first attempt of the APMLE exam will be placed on academic probation. - Students who fail the APMLE exam a second time may be removed from rotations and may be placed on academic suspension.

-- Students who fail the APMLE exam a second time may be removed from rotations and may be placed on academic probation and academic suspension. - Students who fail Part 1 APMLE on all three attempts will be subject to dismissal from CPM.
+Students who fail Part 1 APMLE on all three attempts will be subject to dismissal from CPM.